AlviseDeFaveri/alvise.xyz/content/posts/can-polyglots/index.md

 ---
-Title: "CAN Polyglots: A Fancy Way of Attacking Car Networks"
+Title: "CANflict: Hacking The CAN Bus, Without the CAN Bus"
 date: 2022-11-25
-draft: true
+draft: false
 RepoCard: true
 math: false
 highlight: false